jgm/doctemplates/README.md

 - If the value is a JSON boolean, it will be rendered as `true` if true, and as the empty string if false.

-If a variable is not followed by further text or directives on the same line, and the variable's value contains multiple lines, it will be rendered so that subsequent lines are indented to the same level as the first.

 ## Conditionals